Toyota Sienta: Second generation (XP170; 2015)

-The second generation Sienta debuted on July 9, 2015.
+The second generation Sienta debuted on 9 July 2015.
 It ditched the box-like shape of its predecessor for an updated exterior design inspired by the shape of a trekking shoe.

 The minivan offers three interior layouts: 7-seater, 6-seater, and 5-seater (for wheelchair users).
 Interior space has been increased in all areas compared to the previous generation model.
 There is also a hybrid variant, which returns 27.2 km/L under the Japanese JC08 cycle test, making it eligible for eco-car subsidies and tax incentives.
 The non-hybrid Sienta returns 20.6 km/L in FWD configuration.
 A “Stop & Start System” is offered as standard.
 The second generation Sienta is also the first to be sold in Hong Kong and is also available in Singapore.

 Markets

 Japan

-The Sienta is available in X, G, Hybrid X, and Hybrid G trim levels in Japan.
+The Sienta was available in X, G, Hybrid X, and Hybrid G trim levels in Japan.

 Indonesia

-The second generation Sienta was launched at the 24th Indonesia International Motor Show on April 7, 2016.
-Production of the Indonesian-spec Sienta at Toyota Motor Manufacturing Indonesia plant in Karawang, West Java began in late June 2016 and sales began on July 26, 2016.
+The second generation Sienta was launched at the 24th Indonesia International Motor Show on 7 April 2016.
+Production of the Indonesian-spec Sienta at Toyota Motor Manufacturing Indonesia plant in Karawang, West Java began in late June 2016 and sales began on 26 July 2016.
 Initial trim levels were E, G, V, and Q (equipped with body kits).
 To meet the standard geological conditions in Indonesia, it is 20 mm higher than the Japanese market Sienta.
 The shift knob location also moved to the floor to accommodate the 6-speed manual transmission, as well as the grip handbrake.
 The air conditioning knob was also redesigned.

 Some visual differences as compared to the units sold in Japan were that it does not feature the “Sienta” badging embossed on the tailgate handle, instead, the model badge name is on the tailgate itself, and an additional rear foglamp is featured center mounted on the rear bumper edge.
 It uses a 2NR-FE 1.5-litre Dual VVT-i engine.
 The Modellista body kits were also available as dealer-installed options, which is badged as "Limited".

 The facelifted model dropped the E trim from the lineup, followed later by G trim.

-On August 17, 2020, the Welcab model based on the V trim was introduced.
+On 17 August 2020, the Welcab model based on the V trim was introduced.

+The Sienta was pulled off from Indonesian market in early 2023.

 Malaysia

-The Malaysian-spec Sienta was launched on August 18, 2016, and is fully imported from Indonesia.
+The Malaysian-spec Sienta was launched on 17 August 2016, and is fully imported from Indonesia.
 Two trim levels are available, G and V. It was discontinued in late 2019.